L'infedeltà delusa: Synopsis

-Vespina has disguised herself as an old woman, so that when Filippo and Sandrina come out of the house she will tell them that Nencio was secretly married but abandoned her daughter.
-Filippo, angry at Nencio's supposed duplicity hurls insults at him; Nencio, baffled by this, is next approached by Vespina this time disguised as a German servant who says that her master, a marquis will be taking Sandrina as his wife.
-Nencio thinks he now understands the reason for Filippo's anger, but Vespina reappears now as the Marquis de Ripafratta, saying that although he promised to marry Sandrina he wouldn't marry below his station and will therefore trick her into marrying one of his scullions.
+Vespina has disguised herself as an old woman so that when Filippo and Sandrina come out of the house, she will tell them that Nencio was secretly married but abandoned her daughter.
+Filippo, angry at Nencio's supposed duplicity, hurls insults at him; Nencio, baffled by this, is next approached by Vespina, this time disguised as a German servant, who says that her master, a marquis, will be taking Sandrina as his wife.
+Nencio thinks he now understands the reason for Filippo's anger, but Vespina reappears now as the Marquis de Ripafratta, saying that although he promised to marry Sandrina, he wouldn't marry below his station and will therefore trick her into marrying one of his scullions.
 Nencio is pleased by the anticipated humiliation of Filippo and offers to be a witness.
 Vespina assures Nanni that her ruses will succeed.

 Filippo is delighted by Sandrina's prospects as the wife of a marquis, but his daughter says that she wants love, not luxury.
-In her fourth disguise, Vespina enters as a notary accompanied by Nanni disguised as a servant and Nencio.
+In her fourth disguise, Vespina enters as a notary, accompanied by Nanni, who is disguised as a servant, and Nencio.
 A marriage contract is signed and witnessed, Filippo believing the bridegroom to be the marquis, Nencio thinking it the servant.
 When the disguises are thrown off, Sandrina is shown to be married to her beloved Nanni.
 Vespina confesses her tricks, Filippo accepts the outcome, and Vespina looks forward to wedding the chastened Nencio.

 Orchestration

-The opera is scored for two oboes, two bassoons, two horns, timpani, strings, continuo.
+The opera is scored for two oboes, two bassoons, two horns, timpani, strings, and continuo.